In Netflix series, Harry slams press, family, over 'feeding frenzy'

 "I said the difference here is the race element."

-Harry went on to claim there was a "huge level of unconscious bias" within the family, with the documentary referencing a racially charged brooch worn by Princess Michael of Kent to an event that Meghan attended in 2017.
+Harry went on to claim there was a "huge level of unconscious bias" within the family, and the documentary referenced a racist brooch worn by Princess Michael of Kent to an event that Meghan attended in 2017.

-"The thing with unconscious bias, it is actually no one's fault.
-But once it has been pointed out, or identified within yourself you then need to make it right."

 Harry reiterated feeling "ashamed" about being photographed wearing a Nazi uniform to a fancy-dress party in 2005, calling it "probably one of the biggest mistakes of my life".